Feeling like your dinner rotation is in a rut? We're right there with you.

 2 - Cod

-If you’re curious about more options, check out our post on best cod fish substitutes.
+If you're curious about more options, Check out post on breaded cod side dish ideas.

 Cod's light texture makes it a winner for various dishes.
 It's flexible, so experimentation is key.